Why do QA Automation Engineers tend to use ready code?

 - Scalability, performing parallel testing.

 - A large community are always there to resolve your problem.
-Because Selenium Web Driver is the oldest testing tool.
+Because Selenium Web Driver is the oldest automation testing tool.

 - Easy to start testing.